-International students who are NUI graduates and meet the eligibility criteria outlined in the Regulations for the competition are welcome to apply for a Travelling Studentship.
+International students (EU or non-EU) who are NUI graduates and meet the eligibility criteria outlined in the Regulations for the competition are welcome to apply for a Travelling Studentship.

-12. My undergraduate / bachelors degree is not from an NUI member institution.
+12. My undergraduate / bachelor degree is not from an NUI member institution.
 Am I eligible to apply for a Travelling Studentship?

-Yes, as long as you hold another degree (i.e. a masters degree) from an NUI constituent university, recognised college or other NUI member institution listed in Section 9 above.
+Yes, as long as you hold another degree (i.e. a master's degree) from an NUI constituent university, recognised college or other NUI member institution listed in Section 10 above.

-13. My masters degree is not from an NUI constituent university.
+13. My master's degree is not from an NUI constituent university.
 Am I eligible to apply for a Travelling Studentship?

-Yes, as long as you hold another degree (i.e. a bachelors or a second masters degree) from an NUI member institution listed in Section 9 above.
+Yes, as long as you hold another degree (i.e. a bachelors or a second masters degree) from an NUI member institution listed in Section 10 above.